 B2B journeys span Awareness, Consideration, and Decision, and buyers loop between them.
 Around 70 percent of the journey is complete before a prospect speaks with sales, and 95 percent want to talk to sales only after doing substantial research.
 Buyers consume about 13 content pieces on average.
 Map funnel stages to content and touchpoints so you meet buyers where they are.

-Connected customer journey and personalization
+Connected customer journey and real time personalization

 Channel selection